-**If using essential oils, mix 4 oz vinegar with 1/2 tsp eucalyptus and lemon oils and 1/4 tsp peppermint or lavender essential oil.
+**If using essential oils, mix 4 oz vinegar with 1/2 tsp Eucalyptus and Lemon essential oils and 1/4 tsp Peppermint or Lavender essential oil.

 To Prevent Moth Infestations:

-Keep 1-3 bay leaves in each container of dried goods as a deterrent.
-If using three leaves, place one at the top, one in the middle and one at the bottom of each container.
+- Keep 1-3 bay leaves in each container of dried goods as a deterrent.
+At our house, we use three leaves and place one at the top, one in the middle and one at the bottom of each container.